unsw-restech/unsw-restech.github.io/docs/_sources/using_katana/running_jobs.rst.txt

 1. If your large job runs for over 200 hours, it won't finish on Katana.
 2. If your job has multiple steps which use different amounts of resources at each step.
 If you have a pipeline that takes 50 hours to run and needs 200GB of memory for an hour, but only 50GB the rest of the time, then the memory is sitting idle.
 3. Katana has prioritisations based on how many resources any one user uses.
 If you ask for 200GB of memory, this will be accounted for when working out your next job's priority.
-4. There's no other way to say this, but because there are more resources for 12 hour jobs, seven or eight 12 hour jobs will often finish well before a single 100 hour job even starts.
+4. Because there are many more resources for 12 hour jobs, seven or eight 12 hour jobs will often finish well before a single 100 hour job even starts.

 .. _state_of_pbs: